Venezuela arrests cousin of ex-oil czar Rafael Ramirez in corruption probe

 Salazar and others would be linked to a corruption scheme in the bank in Andorra, a nation of 85,000 inhabitants between Spain and France, Saab said.
 In 2015, Andorra intervened in the Banca Privada d’Andorra, or BPA, after the US Treasury Department accused it of laundering money from groups in China, Russia and Venezuela.

-Saab said that documentation obtained by Venezuela’s Public Ministry includes contracts between the parties and bank transfers that suggest attempts to defraud state companies and agencies, and launder about $1.6 billion in funds.
+Saab said that documentation obtained by Venezuela’s Public Ministry includes contracts between the parties and bank transfers that suggest attempts to defraud state companies and agencies, and launder about USD 1.6 billion in funds.

-Local media are reporting that Salazar is being held at the headquarters of the Bolivarian National Intelligence Service.
-Salazar’s arrest follows the detentions of Martinez and Del Pino on suspicion of embezzlement, criminal association and money laundering.
-Del Pino was replaced last week by National Guard Gen. Manuel Quevedo.

 For all the latest World News, download Indian Express App